Vespula squamosa: Mating system

 Southern yellowjackets have a polygynous mating system: a colony has more than one queen.
 In other Vespula species, polygyny tends to be found in mild climates where the colony can last more than a year.
 Given that many of this species live in temperate or subtropical environments, perennial nests have been observed.
 Polygynous perennial colonies occur when reproductive females (queens) reproduce in the colony instead of leaving it.
 As a result of the multiple queens and additional seasons and workers in perennial nests, these colonies tend to be much larger than their annual counterparts.
 While scientists have argued that a polygynous mating system would breed disease and reduce fitness, many examples of the polygynous nests are seen.
 The parasitic nature of the species goes hand in hand with their polygynous mating system.
-In a parasitic system, females lay eggs in a different species’ nests, and in a polygynous system a female of the same species lays eggs in the nest in the hopes of overtaking the current queen.
+In a parasitic system, females lay eggs in a different species' nests, and in a polygynous system a female of the same species lays eggs in the nest in the hopes of overtaking the current queen.
 Dead queens of the same species have been found in V. squamosa nests, supporting the idea of competition between queens as a result of polygyny.
 This polygyny may be tolerated in large multiple-season nests because the size of the nest reduces interactions between the competing queens.
 This process of seizing the nest within the species could provide the basis for parasitic nature of this species, as the takeover of a nest either within species or between species is a fairly similar process.

 Mating of the queen

 Just as workers are able to communicate via pheromones to co-ordinate attacks, the queen also produces her own pheromones.
-Whereas the workers had a pheromone to spread alarm, she has a pheromone to attract male mates.
-Being the sole reproductive female in the nest, the queen must mate, so these attraction pheromones are very important.
-Thus, her job is to successfully mate to populate a new nest with workers, males, and females in a new nest the next season.
+Whereas the workers have a pheromone to spread alarm, she has a pheromone to attract male mates.

 Sexual dimorphism

 Sexual and caste dimorphism is very pronounced in this species.
 While all individuals have a distinctive marking on their scuta, workers, males, and queens all have different appearances.
 Workers and males have similar black and yellow striped patterning, but the queen has fewer black markings and a more orange/brown coloring.
 Wing length also helps to differentiate between the worker and male.
-Workers have fore wing lengths of 9.5-11.0 mm, and males’ are about 12.5 mm.
+Workers have fore wing lengths of 9.5-11.0 mm, and males' are about 12.5 mm.
 In addition, the queen is about 4 mm longer than her worker and male counterparts.